alexamorim1998/Iris_Predictive_Model/README.md

 **Purpose**

-This project consisted in determining tthe different types of iris flower, threw a predictive model based on support vector machines
+This project consisted in determining the different types of iris flower, threw a predictive model based on support vector machines

 **Technologies:**